U.S. Bancorp Foundation

 What They Don't Fund

-• Political organizations or lobbying activities
+• Political organisations or lobbying activities

 • For-profit entities

-• Religious organizations (unless services are non-sectarian)
+• Religious organisations (unless services are non-sectarian)

 • Athletic teams or sponsorships